-Sharing data is not supported in the Insights Local beta.
+Sharing data is not currently supported in Insights desktop.

 Sharing your data is often a necessary step when collaborating with colleagues or communicating the results of your analysis.
 Sharing your data can include creating a new feature layer from a dataset, such as a result dataset, or updating the shared status of an existing feature layer so that it can be accessed by other Insights users.